Gamble on Love

 Gamble on Love is an American game show which ran on the DuMont Television Network from July 16 to August 20, 1954.
 The series, originally hosted by Denise Darcel, had three opposite-sex couples competing for a prize.

 The series aired Friday nights at 10:30 PM Eastern on most DuMont affiliates.
 Darcel was replaced on August 6 by comedian Ernie Kovacs, who also hosted the retitled version, Time Will Tell, which started August 27.

+Format

+Gamble on Love featured "contestants who are married or about to be married" with members of the audience participating.
+Couples had to answer questions that included "In an early American love story one person was named Priscilla and another John Alden.
+What was the name of the third?"
+Correct answers won merchandise, with the prize determined by spinning a "wheel of fortune".

 Episode status

 DuMont, like CBS and NBC during the 1950s, likely kept at least one or two "example" episodes of each of their main game shows, though DuMont's exact policy is not known.
 However, DuMont's archive was destroyed after the network ceased broadcasting in 1956.
 Although a small number of episodes of DuMont game shows have surfaced (including episodes of Okay Mother, On Your Way, Blind Date, etc.), none are known to exist of either Gamble on Love nor Time Will Tell.